 She then got her MSc also at PUC, working part-time in our group, and now is a PhD student at ETH Zürich.

-Our research on the Galactic Centre is carried out as the Max Planck Partner Group on Galactic Centre Astrophysics, in collaboration with the MPE.
+Our research on the Galactic Centre is carried out as the Max Planck Partner Group on Galactic Centre Astrophysics, in collaboration with the MPI für extraterrestrische Physik.

-We are part of the Millenium Nucleus on Planet Formation, a joint project involving astronomers and engineers who want to study how planets form and build the instruments to observe that process.
+We are part of the Millenium Nucleus on Planet Formation, a joint project involving astronomers and engineers who want to study how planets form, and also build the instruments to observe that process.

-We are also part of the "Centro de Astrofísica y Tecnologías Afines (CATA)", a collaboration of the main Chilean astronomy departments.
+We are also part of the "Centro de Astrofísica y Tecnologías Afines", a collaboration of the main Chilean astronomy departments.

 - FONDECYT Postdoctoral Project "Dust evolution in protoplanetary disks with complex morphologies"